imzbf/md-editor-extension/README.md

 - Write code based on existing templates.
 - Submit a pull request to the project owner.

+> Please note that the development environment has automatically introduced your language configuration and theme.
+You do not need to manually reference it in the 'dev' directory.
+Regardless of the production or development environment, you only need to pay attention to the content of the language configuration and theme itself.

 ### Language

 Create a file named as `[language name].js`, and export in the following template.